e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 That being said, it won't work for everyone or under any and all circumstances.

 Most companies or people who advocate against remote do it because they didn't figure it out (or have a vested interested in its failure).
-You'd hear/read things like "I don't have the data, but I know in office is better".
+You would hear/read things like "I don't have the data, but I know in office is better".
-It's hard to blame them because very few guidelines or playbook are actually published out there, so here is mine (so far).
+It's hard to blame them because very few guidelines or playbooks are actually published out there, so here is mine (so far).

-##### 1. The right people in the right structure.
+#### The Right People in the Right Structure.

 You first need to understand the work you do, what it requires to be done in terms of facilities, equipment and attendance, and evaluate the state of maturity/independence of your staff/processes (your operation).